Jump to full remarks

 Thank you and good afternoon, everyone, it’s an honor for me and for General Motors to participate in this important initiative with this group.

-I’d like to thank Secretary Ross, Director Iancu, and everyone at the U.S. Patent and Trademark Office for their leadership and vision in creating the National Council for Expanding American Innovation.
+I’d like to thank everyone at the U.S. Patent and Trademark Office for their leadership and vision in creating the Council for Inclusive Innovation (CI2).
 The council’s mission is crucial, and its actions will reverberate for decades to come.

 It will also improve American business for decades to come.
 Because that’s what diversity does.
 The more opinions you hear, the more options you consider, the better decisions you make.
 And the more successful your business becomes.